byronpendason/byronpendason.github.io/_drafts/2022-11-08-lost-in-translation-ettins-in-old-english.md

 ## Examining the Old English

-The author of the blog post I mentioned in the introductory paragraph did attempt an argument for equating ettins and ents.
+Moniz, the author of the blog post I mentioned in the introductory paragraph, did attempt an argument for equating ettins and ents.
 In line 1557 of *Beowulf*, our titular character finds an old ettin-ish (*eotenisc*) sword.
 A couple lines down it's called a work of giants (*giganta geweorc*).
 When it's presented to Hrothgar in line 1679, it's called an ancient work of ents (*enta ærgeweork*).
 Based upon this, the author claims that the ettins, entas, and gigantas are all the same.
 The author uses adjectives for all three words in his translation: *ent*-ish, ettin-ish, and *gigant*-ish, but only ettin-ish is an adjective in the original language, the other two are genitive (possessive) plurals.
 We'll get into the significance of this in a moment.

 Let's examine these words in Old English, starting with the ents and gigants, and then moving on to the ettins.
 Pollington tells us, "The word *ent* is used to gloss the Greek *gigas* and Latin *gigant*" (Pollington, pg.
 293).
 So the sword being referred to as a *giganta* work in the first instance and *enta* work in the second is no surprise.
 A literal translation of the first is *work of giants*, and the second is *ancient work of ents*.
 Ent and gigant are clearly meant to be equivalents.
 But what about it being called an old ettin-ish sword when it's introduced?
 The adjective used here (*eotenisc*) is modifying the noun *sweord*, "sword".
 In the other two cases mentioned, the words *giganta* and *enta* are genitive plural nouns.